5Dotsu/VNL-KZ-Maps/README.md

 # VNL-KZ-Maps

-Collection of all possible Global KZ maps on VNL
+Updated collection of all possible Global KZ maps on VNL

+Public fastdl hosted on https://vnl.kz/maps